 Monomers and Polymers

 Amino acids are the monomers that comprise polypeptides (polypeptides being the polymers).
 A polypeptide folds into a 3D structure called a protein.
-Scientists use the name “amino acid” because these acids contain both amino group and carboxyl-acid-group in their basic structure.
+Scientists use the name “amino acid” because these acids contain both an amino group and a carboxyl-acid group in their basic structure.
 As we mentioned, there are 20 common amino acids present in proteins.
 Nine of these are essential amino acids in humans because the human body cannot produce them and we obtain them from our diet.
 Below are two illustrations depicting the relationship between amino acids and polypeptides.

 As mentioned above, a protein’s shape is critical to its function.
 For example, an enzyme can bind to a specific substrate at an active site.
 If this active site is altered because of local changes or changes in overall protein structure, the enzyme may be unable to bind to the substrate.
 To understand how the protein gets its final shape or conformation, we need to understand the four levels of protein structure: primary, secondary, tertiary, and quaternary.
 See the image below and click on the information hotspots (labeled with an “i”) for explanations.

 As seen in the image above, a strand of amino acids folds on itself, creating a unique shape in the tertiary structure of the protein.
 This is caused by the chemical properties of the amino acids.
 The chemical properties of the amino acids determine how this shape occurs.
 For instance, each amino acid is negatively (-), positively (+), or neutrally (N) charged.
 Negatively charged amino acids bind with positively charged amino acids (neutrally charged amino acids are not affected).
 Also, the amino acid called cysteine contains sulfur and sulfurs easily bind with each other, creating a “disulfide bond.”
 Because of this, cysteines bind with other cysteines.
 See the table below for a list of all 20 amino acids and their charges.
 There are other properties that also influence a protein’s shape, such as the amino acid’s polarity.
-Note that these bonds are not as strong as what is created between amino acids when an amino acid chain is created, but these bonds are strong enough to hold the shape in the protein.
+Note that these bonds are not as strong as what is created between amino acids when an amino acid chain is created, but these bonds are strong enough to hold the shape of the protein.

 A list of the 20 amino acids common in all living things.
 The table includes the full name and abbreviations of each amino acid as well as their charge (positive, negative, or neutral).
 It is also noted which one can create a disulfide bond.